 Hold the Date

-A reception and student poster display will precede the lecture from 3:30-5:30 p.m. in the Sun Room/South Ballroom, Memorial Union.
-Posters will address world issues and are submitted by undergraduate and graduate students.
+A reception and student poster display will precede the lecture from 5:30-7:30 p.m. in the ground floor hallways and rotunda of Curtiss Hall.
+Posters will address world issues, which could include food, agriculture, climate, nutrition, economies, technology, and more, and are submitted by undergraduate and graduate students.

 Norman Borlaug Lecture